Dave-team/Knowledge-base/CBT.md

 Anxiety often arises because we don’t have control over events.
 When we are anxious, we try to be in control or do things perfectly, in the hope that this will prevent bad things from happening.
 Since we don’t have confidence that we can cope with the dangers that worry us, it makes sense that we try to prevent them.
 The problem with this approach is that it is really impossible to do things perfectly or have complete control over what will happen in the future.
 Thus learning to boost our confidence that we can cope when things go wrong is a more helpful approach to managing anxiety than trying to prevent things from going wrong.

 Anxiety can be reduced either by decreasing your perception of danger or by increasing your confidence in your ability to cope with the things you fear.
 An important part of overcoming anxiety is learning to tolerate feeling anxious

+## Burnout
+The exhaustion funnel helps explain burnout.
+The top of funnel contains nourishing activities.
+As we become more stressed, this is what we give up.
+More and more to what seems as 'more important' as these nourishing activities appear optional.
+At the end, all that is left is work and no replenishing activities making us extremely exhausted and unable to enjoy small things.

+To avoid this, keep a healthy amount of nourishing activities.
+What lifts your mood, energises you, makes you feel calm and centred?
+What increases your sense of actually being alive andpresent,rather than merely existing?
+These are nourishing activities.
+E.g. taking a bath, reading a book, going for a walk, being involved with hobby.
+And when we do need to other activities, be mindful when doing them.
+The old saying, ‘All work and no play makes Jack a dull boy’ contains more than a grain of truth.

 ## Stress and panic attacks
 - The autonomic nervous consists of the